alaingilbert/Turntable-API/README.md

 ```
 ### placeStickers ( placements:array.&lt;object&gt; [, callback:fn] )

-Sets a users stickers.
+Sets your sticker placements.
 The placements object is formatted the same as the placements object retrieved
 in the getStickerPlacements callback.

 ##### Example